TheDirector42/jarvis/README.md

 What it shows:
 - Current model (defaults to `qwen2.5:3b`, tool-capable) and live status of the local LLM
 - Built-in tools (time lookup, search, OCR, screenshot, ARP scan, matrix demo)
-- Live chat feed with Jarvis (local model + tools), with request latency and exchange count
+- Live chat feed with Slash (local model + tools), with request latency and exchange count
 - System vitals (CPU/RAM) and uptime timer
 - Quickstart steps and links to Ollama models and the README